rems-project/cn-tutorial/docs/getting-started/case-studies/imperative-queues.md

 either both be NULL or both be non-NULL, and then hands off to an auxiliary predicate `QueueFB`.
-Note that `QueuePtr_At` returns a `List` -- that is, the abstract view of a queue heap structure is simply the sequence of elements that it contains.
-The difference between a queue and a singly or doubly linked list is simply one of concrete representation.
+Note that `QueuePtr_At` returns a `List` -- that is, the abstract view of a queue heap structure is the sequence of elements that it contains.
+The difference between a queue and a singly or doubly linked list is one of concrete representation.

 `QueueFB` is where the interesting part starts.
-(Conceptually, `QueueFB` is part of `QueuePTR`, but CN currently allows conditional expressions only at the beginning of predicate definitions, not after a `take`, so we need to make a separate auxiliary predicate.)
+(Conceptually, `QueueFB` is part of `QueuePtr_At`, but CN currently allows conditional expressions only at the beginning of predicate definitions, not after a `take`, so we need to make a separate auxiliary predicate.)